crazyhottommy/scRNAseq-analysis-notes/README.md

 * The [celaref](https://github.com/MonashBioinformaticsPlatform/celaref) (cell labelling by reference) package aims to streamline the cell-type identification step, by suggesting cluster labels on the basis of similarity to an already-characterised reference dataset - wheather that's from a similar experiment performed previously in the same lab, or from a public dataset from a similar sample.
 * [souporcell: Robust clustering of single cell RNAseq by genotype and ambient RNA inference without reference genotypes](https://www.biorxiv.org/content/10.1101/699637v1) souporcell, a robust method to cluster cells by their genetic variants without a genotype reference and show that it outperforms existing methods on clustering accuracy, doublet detection, and genotyping across a wide range of challenging scenarios while accurately estimating the amount of ambient RNA in the sample

-### dimention reduction and visualization of clusters
+### dimension reduction and visualization of clusters

 #### fast PCA for big matrix
 * https://github.com/cresswellkg/FastPCA by Mikhail Dozmorov lab. backend is the PRIMME.